Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 * Author: *Raphaël BOICHOT*

 V3 is just and update to follow V3 of the Game Boy Printer emulator, nothing change compared to V2 for user, enjoy it !
+I have removed the possibility to directly transform an image into e-paper as it was source of bugs.
+Now everything passes through entry text file.